bwz3rbot/Discord-3-Strike-Bot/README.md

 <img src='https://i.imgur.com/X115w03.png'>

 <strong>Never share this token with anyone!
-It is used to authenticate your bot!</strong> If it slips out, its not the end of the world at any rate.
-Simply go back to this page and click Regnerate to make a new token for your bot.
+It is used to authenticate your bot!</strong> If the password does get leaked, you may simply go back to the Developer Portal on your bot's page and click the button to __*Regnerate*__ or make a new token for your bot.
 Paste it back into your pw.env file and you will be good to go!

 # Environment Variables <a name = "env_var"></a>

 This bot is <strong>highly customizable</strong>.
 -----
 The environment variables listed below are stored in your pw.env file.
-You will notice a single file in the root directory called pw.envEXAMPLE.
-Here is where you can customize your bot.
+You will notice a single file that exists within the root directory of this code called __pw.envEXAMPLE.__ Here is where you can customize your bot.
 The only requirements are that you input the correct token for your bot and ACTIVITY_TYPE is limited to only 3 choices.
-But other than that, you can choose many things to make the bot fit your server more.
+But other than that, you have a number of variables to choose from to make the bot fit your server's personality a bit more.
 See below for definitions of what they all mean.

 <strong>TOKEN</strong> is taken from the Developer Portal when you created your app.\
-<strong>CHANNEL_NAME</strong> is the name of the channel you wish the bot to receive commands on.\
+<strong>LIMIT_TO_CHANNELS</strong> are the names of the channels you wish the bot to receive commands on.
+They must be in the form of a comma sperated list for the bot to understand what this variable means.\
 <strong>COMMAND_PREFIX</strong> a single character you wish to prefix commands with.\
 <strong>ACTIVITY_TYPE</strong> must be set to either PLAYING, LISTENING or WATCHING for the bot to function correctly as defined [here](https://discord.js.org/#/docs/main/stable/typedef/ActivityType).
 The bot does not allow a user to use STREAMING or CUSTOM_STATUS.\
 <strong>ACTIVITY_NAME</strong> displays with the activity type.\